 You are able to apply for Medicare ONLINE HERE

 Even if you are not ready to retire you can still apply for Medicare.
-You can apply online and it can be done in as little s 10 minutes.
-Once you submitted your application your are done.
-There are no form to sign and usually no documentation.
+You can apply online and it can be done in as little as 10 minutes.
+Once you have submitted your application, your are done.
+There are no forms to sign and usually no documentation.
 The SSA office will process and if they need more information they will contact you.
 If not you will automatically receive your Medicaid card in the Mail.
-If there is a issue you will receive documentation by mail.
+If there is an issue you will receive documentation by mail.

 You can also enroll or apply for Medicare by Phone at 1-800-772-1213 or